 Below is Michael's preferred approach.

-The primary zone is always along the submerged point.
-With the water being so black, it can often be difficult to know just how long the point us underwater.
+The primary zone is always across the submerged point.
+With the water being so black, it can often be difficult to know just how long the point is underwater.
 We prefer to start from the outside and work our way in.
-This tactic moves fish towards shallower water, and pushes them together.
+This tactic moves fish towards shallower water.
 BIG FISH LIVE HERE.
-Be ready for anything.
+Use your heaviest gear and be ready for anything.

 SECONDARY - EDGES